 Antiepileptic drugs work through various mechanisms to modulate neuronal activity and control seizures:

-- Enhancement of GABA activity : Gamma-aminobutyric acid (GABA) is an inhibitory neurotransmitter that reduces neuronal activity.
-Some antiepileptic drugs increase GABA activity to reduce neuron hyperexcitability.
+- Increased GABA activity : Gamma-aminobutyric acid (GABA) is an inhibitory neurotransmitter that reduces neuronal activity.
+Some antiepileptic drugs increase GABA activity to decrease neuronal hyperexcitability.

-- Decreased glutamatergic activity : Glutamate is an excitatory neurotransmitter.
+- Reduction of glutamatergic activity : Glutamate is an excitatory neurotransmitter.
 By reducing its activity, antiepileptic drugs can dampen neuronal excitation.

 - Modulation of ion channels : Many antiepileptic drugs work by modifying the function of sodium or calcium channels in neurons, which affects the transmission of electrical signals.

-- Blocking T-type calcium channels : Certain medications specifically target these channels, which play a role in causing certain types of seizures.
+- Blockade of T-type calcium channels : Certain drugs specifically target these channels, which play a role in the development of certain types of seizures.

 Commonly used antiepileptic drugs